panchamdesai777/ga-learner-dsmp-repo/Probability-of-the-Loan-Defaulters------Descriptive-Statistics/README.md

 ### Learnings from the project

- After completing this project, I now have a better grip on the applications of descriptive statistics.
-In this project, I have applied the following concepts:
+After completing this project, I now have a better understanding of probability.
+In this project, I have applied the following concepts.

-Bar plotting

-Boxplot plotting

-Pie-chart plotting

-Subplot operations

-Feature Correlation

-IQR operations
+Independency check

+Bayes theorem

+Visualizing discrete variable

+Visualizing continuous variable